Dialog Box

 Resources for health professionals

-If you are a health professional working in ovarian cancer and would like information about our Male Partners Program, please contact an ovarian cancer nurse on our Helpline by calling 1300 660 334 (Weekdays, 9am – 5pm AET) who can refer you to our psychosocial services.
+If you are a health professional working in ovarian cancer and would like information about our Male Partners Program, please contact an ovarian cancer nurse on our Helpline by calling 1300 660 334 (Weekdays, 9am – 5pm AET).
 You can also visit our Health Professionals page to join our Health Professional newsletter or view our resources for health professionals.